Course Outline

 Goal:

 Demonstrate the ability to select appropriate statistical techniques to data types; demonstrate the ability to interpret statistical output provided.
 The exam will require the selection of appropriate statistical techniques for analysing different types of data, and the interpretation of statistical output.
-The examination will cover material drawn from all lectures and computer workshops.
+The examination will cover material drawn from all lectures and workshops.

 Product: Examination - Centrally Scheduled